Psychologist, Co-Founder / Executive Director at Bio-Behavioral Institute

 Dr. Yvette Fruchter is a licensed psychologist at Bio-behavioral Institute.
 She received her Ph.D. in Clinical Psychology from Ferkauf Graduate School of Psychology at Yeshiva University.
 Dr. Fruchter has extensive experience providing empirically-supported treatment for OCD, anxiety, trauma, and mood disorders.
 She is trained in Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Acceptance and Commitment Therapy.
 Dr. Fruchter completed her pre-doctoral internship and post-doctoral fellowship at the New Orleans Veterans Healthcare Systemwhere she worked with a diverse veteran population presenting with a variety of concerns, including post-traumatic stress disorder (PTSD), depression, and anxiety.
 Through her various clinical positions, Dr. Fruchter has utilized exposure therapies extensively with individuals and families across the lifespan, including Prolonged Exposure (PE) and Exposure and Response Prevention (EXRP).
 As a clinician, she emphasizes client values and building a life worth living as a way to connect with clients and inspire meaningful change.

 Dr. Danielle Gardini is well known to Bio-Behavioral having served as a research assistant in 2010 and having helped organize the First All Day Conference on OCD for OCD New York.
-She went on to get her doctorate in school psychology at Nova University in Fort Lauderdale, Florida.
-She did her internship at Centerstone in Sarasota, Florida and found her roots back to Bio-Behavioral Institute where she is currently a postdoctoral fellow.
-Dr. Gardini specializes in the treatment of anxiety and mood disorders for children, adolescents, and adults.
-Because of her training as a school psychologist, she is very proficient in helping parents and children/adolescents receive the proper services within school districts and conducting psychological assessments.
-Her doctoral dissertation was on school-based mindfulness interventions for children and adolescents to improve social-emotional learning and academic performance.
-In addition to her knowledge on how to facilitate child parent and school issues, Dr. Gardini has received advanced training in the treatment of OCD and Related Disorders such as BDD and OCD with comorbid conditions through the Behavior Therapy Institute of the International Obsessive Compulsive Disorder Foundation.
-She has also received advanced training in Dialectical Behavior Therapy (DBT), a treatment modality focusing on emotion regulation, mindfulness, distress tolerance, and interpersonal skills.
-She practices evidence-based treatment, always focusing on the latest advances and always looking to provide both traditional cognitive behavior therapy as well as third wave cognitive behavior therapy such as Mindfulness, Acceptance and Commitment Therapy (ACT) and DBT.
+She went on to get her doctorate in school psychology at Nova Southeastern University in Fort Lauderdale, Florida.
+She completed her clinical internship at Centerstone in Sarasota, Florida and found her roots back to Bio-Behavioral Institute.
+Dr. Gardini specializes in the treatment of full-spectrum anxiety disorders and mood disorders for children, adolescents, and adults.
+Due to thorough training in psychological evaluations, she conducts and provides proficient comprehensive evaluations.
+Previous research focused on school-based mindfulness interventions for children and adolescents to improve social-emotional learning and academic performance.
+Additionally, Dr. Gardini has received advanced training in the treatment of OCD and Related Disorders such as OCD, BDD, and hoarding with comorbid conditions through the Behavior Therapy Institute (BTTI) of the International Obsessive Compulsive Disorder Foundation (IOCDF).
+Furthermore, she has received advanced training in Dialectical Behavior Therapy (DBT) through Behavioral Tech Institute.
+Dr. Gardini practices evidence-based treatment, always focusing on the latest advances and always looking to provide individualized treatment depending on client needs involving both traditional CBT, as well as, third wave CBT modalities such as Mindfulness, DBT, and Acceptance and Commitment Therapy (ACT).